BJMdotNET/pr1nc3/topics/jill-jones/index.md

 ----

- - [**"Another Treasure Trove Emerges from Prince's Vaults with 'Originals' -- A collection of 15 highly enjoyable demos of songs written for other artists is another reminder – as if we needed one – of why we love Prince Rogers Nelson."**](https://www.popmatters.com/prince-originals-review-2638918026.html) in [PopMatters](https://www.popmatters.com/) on 21 June 2019 about Bangles, Jill Jones, Morris Day, Originals (album review), Originals (album), vault ([mirror](https://web.archive.org/web/*/https://www.popmatters.com/prince-originals-review-2638918026.html))
+ - [**"Another Treasure Trove Emerges from Prince's Vaults with 'Originals' -- A collection of 15 highly enjoyable demos of songs written for other artists is another reminder – as if we needed one – of why we love Prince Rogers Nelson."**](https://www.popmatters.com/prince-originals-review-2638918026.html) in [PopMatters](https://www.popmatters.com/) on 21 June 2019 about Bangles, Jill Jones, Morris Day, One Nite Alone (album), Originals (album review), Originals (album), vault ([mirror](https://web.archive.org/web/*/https://www.popmatters.com/prince-originals-review-2638918026.html))

 ----